vgore3965/Daily-Sip-Cafe/README.md

 # Daily-Sip-Cafe
-This is the wesite of Daily Sip Cafe
+This is the website of Daily Sip Cafe